deadlydog/deadlydog.github.io/_posts/2017-01-10-continuously-deploy-your-clickonce-application-from-your-build-server.md

 ### Step 3 – Publish the build artifacts to the ClickOnce application’s destination

 Now that we have the build artifacts safely stored, we can publish them to the ClickOnce application’s destination.
 With VSTS this is done by using the Release subsystem.
 So create a new Release Definition and setup an Environment for it.
-By default it adds a “Copy and Publish Build Artifacts” step to the release definition.
+By default it adds a "Copy and Publish Build Artifacts" step to the release definition.
 When configuring and using this default step, I received the error:

 <pre>[error]Copy and Publish Build Artifacts task is not supported within Release</pre>

-So instead I removed that default step and added a simple “Copy Files” step, and then configured it to grab the files from the file share that the build published the artifacts to, and set the destination to where the ClickOnce application was publishing to when I would do a manual publish from within Visual Studio.
+So instead I removed that default step and added a simple "Copy Files" step, and then configured it to grab the files from the file share that the build published the artifacts to, and set the destination to where the ClickOnce application was publishing to when I would do a manual publish from within Visual Studio.
 Here is what that step looks like in VSTS:

 <a href="/assets/Posts/2017/01/Release-PublishBuildArtifacts.png" target="_blank"><img src="/assets/Posts/2017/01/Release-PublishBuildArtifacts.png" /></a>